techstartucalgary/Docs/src/guides/UI_UX_Design/README.md

 Here’s something important to keep in mind as you design.
 You want to ensure that everyone can use your designs— regardless of their abilities.

-You’ll want to use colors, typography, etc. that is accessible to all users.
+That means using colors, typography, etc. that are accessible to all users.

 Here’s a great article to get started: [Accessibility Guidelines for UX Designers](https://uxdesign.cc/accessibility-guidelines-for-a-ux-designer-c3ba775539be)